diazadr/mylab-mit/README.md

 ![Project Status](https://img.shields.io/badge/status-completed-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue)

+This project is developed as part of the Cloud Computing 2 course.
+It showcases an application for managing lab attendance and inventory, utilizing Firebase for cloud-based authentication and Google Spreadsheet for cloud storage.

 ## Technologies Used
 - **MIT App Inventor**: Development platform for the application.
 - **Firebase**: User authentication and account management.